 UT Code of Conduct: SECTION 4.10 HAZING – Any intentional or reckless act, on or off University-controlled property, by one (1) student, acting alone or with others, which is directed against any other student, which endangers the mental or physical health, safety, or welfare of that student, or which induces or coerces a student to endanger their mental or physical health, safety, or welfare.
 “Hazing” does not include customary athletic events or similar contests or competitions and is limited to those actions taken and situations created in connection with initiation into or affiliation with any organization.

 Help your student find their fit!
 There are a lot of options and information about sororities and fraternities.
 Our goal is for every student to find their fit within our community.
 Asking questions, doing the research, and talking to members, alumni, and advisors can help your student find their home away from home.
-Taking a look conduct history, leadership opportunities, financial costs, scholarships, and service projects can help narrow down the decision.
+Taking a look at conduct history, leadership opportunities, financial costs, scholarships, and service projects can help narrow down the decision.

-Once your student decides to join an organization, being an active participate in their journey is very important.
-This can look like joining the chapter’s parents club, being a chapter advisor, asking questions about their experience, or learning about warning signs when it comes to high risk behavior of college students such as alcohol, drugs, sexual misconduct, hazing, and mental health.
+Once your student decides to join an organization, being an active participant in their journey is very important.
+This can look like joining the chapter’s parents club, being a chapter advisor, asking questions about their experience, or learning about warning signs when it comes to high-risk behavior of college students such as alcohol, drugs, sexual misconduct, hazing, and mental health.
 Overall, make sure you are active in your student’s college journey by talking about their experiences, asking questions, and getting involved where you feel comfortable.

 Involvement looks different for every parent or guardian, but joining the Tennessee Family Association, Family Advisory Council, a Chapter’s Parents Club, or attending UTK’s family weekend or a chapter’s family weekend are all great places to start or just learn more.
 Find out more information by clicking the Family Engagement icon on the right.
 Individual chapters and organizations will provide details on engagement opportunities.